GRIDCON® Active Filter

 Product Information

 Active filters are the established solution for flexibly and safely reducing harmonics.
 How do they work?
 You can think of them as a controlled current source.
 This compensates for disruptions in the network by feeding in a current of exactly the required frequency and amplitude.
-Alternatively, our active filters can also work sensorless – i.e. without a current transformer – based on a voltage measurement.
+The illustrations shows the distorted load current in red.
+This is measured by the active harmonic filter and a compensation current – in blue – of the same amplitude but with a 180° phase shift leads is injected.
+As a consequence, the grid current (green) flowing through the transformer is free of harmonics.
+Alternatively, our active harmonic filters can also work sensorless – i.e. without a current transformer – based on a voltage measurement.
 This voltage control mode makes it possible, in particular, to compensate for network pre-distortion.

 Select language

 Active filters are the established solution for flexibly and safely reducing harmonics.
 How do they work?
 You can think of them as a controlled current source.
 This compensates for disruptions in the network by feeding in a current of exactly the required frequency and amplitude.
-Alternatively, our active filters can also work sensorless – i.e. without a current transformer – based on a voltage measurement.
+The illustrations shows the distorted load current in red.
+This is measured by the active harmonic filter and a compensation current – in blue – of the same amplitude but with a 180° phase shift leads is injected.
+As a consequence, the grid current (green) flowing through the transformer is free of harmonics.
+Alternatively, our active harmonic filters can also work sensorless – i.e. without a current transformer – based on a voltage measurement.
 This voltage control mode makes it possible, in particular, to compensate for network pre-distortion.

 Select language